njkuhne/recipies/sourdough_boule.md

 Begin:

-1. Stretch and fold the dough
+1. Stretch and fold the dough (Day One, 2:30pm)
 2. Rest covered for 15 minutes
-3. Stretch and fold the dough
+3. Stretch and fold the dough (Day One, 2:45pm)
 4. Rest covered for 15 minutes
-5. Stretch and fold the dough
+5. Stretch and fold the dough (Day One, 3:00pm)
 6. Rest covered for 15 minutes
-7. Coil fold the dough
+7. Coil fold the dough (Day One, 3:15pm)
 8. Rest for 30 minutes
-9. Coil fold the dough
+9. Coil fold the dough (Day One, 3:45pm)
 10. Rest for 30 minutes
-11. Coil fold the dough
+11. Coil fold the dough (Day One, 4:15pm)
-12. Rest covered in a warm location for remainder of time until Preshaping
+12. Rest covered in a warm location for remainder of time until Preshaping (for 1.5 hours)

-## Preshape the Dough ##
+## Preshape the Dough (Day One, 6:45pm) ##

 **For all shaping you will need to master a technique using your kitchen countertop and a baking bench scraper, which will allow you to shape your dough into a taught ball**